Kathleen Kenyon: Awards and commemoration

-Kenyon Collection
+Kenyon collections

-The Kathleen Kenyon Archaeology Collection, a collection of Kenyon's books and papers purchased from her estate in 1984, is housed at Baylor University in Waco, Texas.
+The Kathleen Kenyon Archaeology Collection, a collection of Kenyon's books and papers from her home office purchased from her estate in 1984, is housed at Baylor University in Waco, Texas.
+Baylor Libraries do not hold the copyright for these materials.

-The finds from her excavations are held in a number of collections, including the British Museum, the UCL Institute of Archaeology, while the bulk of archive material is located at the Manchester Museum.
+The finds from her excavations are held in a number of collections, including the British Museum, the British Institute for Libyan and Northern African Studies and the UCL Institute of Archaeology, while the bulk of archive material is located at the Manchester Museum.